Degree Requirements

 Required Program Milestones

-Program Proposal:
+- Program Proposal:

 By the end of their first quarter at Stanford, M.A. students must submit a program proposal for the Master's Degree.
-The Program Proposal Form must be printed out, approved and signed by the student's adviser, and submitted to CEAS for review and approval. -
+The Program Proposal Form must be printed out, approved and signed by the student's adviser, and submitted to CEAS for review and approval. - Thesis Proposal and Literature Review:

 By the end of the quarter prior to the quarter in which they intend to graduate, M.A. students must submit an approved thesis proposal and literature review for the Master's Degree.
 The proposal is the statement of the research question, the rationale for the research, the theoretical and empirical background that the student is bringing to bear, and the methodology.
 The 5-10 page proposal must be reviewed and approved by the student's adviser.
-The Thesis Proposal and Literature Review Guidelines contain the cover page for the proposal, which must be printed out, approved and signed by the student's adviser, and submitted to CEAS. -
+The Thesis Proposal and Literature Review Guidelines contain the cover page for the proposal, which must be printed out, approved and signed by the student's adviser, and submitted to CEAS. - Thesis Presentation

-- Course Petition Policies:
+- Content Course Petition Policy:

 - Instructor name & contact info